ekandell/ekandell.github.io/docs/projects.markdown

 - ## Encrypted File Sharing
 [Project Spec](https://fa22.cs161.org/proj2/) \- Github repo and design doc available upon request
 <br>
-##### For a project for my cybersecurity class, which was very tough but very rewarding, I built a client to store data in an insecure database utilizing public and private key cryptography, digital signatures, HMACs, Password-based and hash-based key derivation, and more.
+##### For a project for my cybersecurity class, which was very tough but very rewarding, I built a client to store confidential data in an insecure database without compromising security.
+I utilized public and private key cryptography, digital signatures, HMACs, password-based and hash-based key derivation, and more.
 Although writing the \>1000 lines of Golang was difficult, the design of this project was more so.
 I'm proud of this project due to it's complexity both in conceptual understanding and implementation.
 <br>

 - ## RookieDB